top of page

-In 2016, I founded an electric car company in Sweden.
-I was inspired by the potential of the electric car revolution to make the world a better place but noticed a concerning paradox: electric cars were being built in the same way as combustion engine cars - big, heavy, and overpowered...
+In 2015, a group of young people in Sweden came together, inspired by the potential of the electric car revolution to make the world a better place.
+But they noticed a concerning paradox: electric cars were being built in the same way as combustion engine cars - big, heavy, and overpowered...
 That means bigger batteries and more energy to charge and operate, whilst at the same time being marketed as environmentally friendly.
 Electric cars were inefficient by design: because this was what the market demanded.

 At the same time the average occupancy of vehicle trips was only 1.2 people, driving slows speeds for short distances in urban traffic.
 The data showed a logical need for an agile and lightweight electric vehicle with all the latest tech and a cool design.

-Plus, I knew that if we could get the market excited about a lightweight, energy efficient EV, we could use much smaller batteries and much less energy to charge, enabling us to deliver a lower cost car with a smaller carbon footprint that still meets or exceeds the needs of the target marekt.
+They knew that if people could get the market excited about a lightweight, energy efficient EV, we could use much smaller batteries and much less energy to charge, enabling us to deliver a lower cost car with a smaller carbon footprint that still meets or exceeds the needs of the target marekt.

 The math was pretty simple: heavier cars = more battery + more energy to operate